 Why Run Kafka on Kubernetes?

-The rise of Apache Kafka as a stream processing platform has coincided with the movement toward event-driven architectures (EDAs) and containerization, and running Kafka on a container orchestration system like Kubernetes allows it to be deployed in the most native way possible.
-Kafka’s architecture in Kubernetes works particularly well, and for organizations that are already using Kubernetes for container-based applications, Kafka (with Strimzi) simplifies many operations at scale.
+The rise of Apache Kafka as a stream processing platform has coincided with the movement toward event-driven architectures (EDAs) and containerization, and running Kafka on Kubernetes allows it to be deployed in the most native way possible.
+Because of its architecture, Kafka on Kubernetes works particularly well, and for organizations that are already using Kubernetes for container-based applications, Kafka (with Strimzi) simplifies many operations at scale.

 Kafka Architecture and Supporting Components

-Before diving into deployment, let's briefly review the main components of Kafka.
+Before diving into how to deploy Kafka on Kubernetes, let's briefly review the main components of Kafka.
 In Kafka, records are stored in topics, and topics get divided into partitions.
 Kafka partitions create multiple logs from a single topic log and spread them across one or more brokers to handle message delivery.